Code-Institute-Submissions/TheresLundqvist-The-Yoga-Studio_NovResub/README.md

 Users of the webpage will be able to find inspiration through the studio gallery, blog posts from our teachers, and
 reading customer reviews.
 Users will easily find location, contact and booking information at the bottom of page in
 form of address, booking form, contact info and clickable social media links.
 This website is to increase the awerness
-of The Yoga studio´s existence and for anyone looking to start their yoga journey and lives near the studio location.
+of The Yoga studio´s existence and for anyone looking to start their yoga journey and lives near the studio's location.

 <img width="1000" src="documentation/responsive.png">